-2 Department of Geography, Faculty of Arts, University of Kufa, Najaf, Iraq the proliferation of pathogenic fungi in the Manathira River.
+This study embarks on a comprehensive analysis of the environmental determinants affecting the proliferation of pathogenic fungi in the Manathira River.
 By employing spatial analysis techniques, we aim to elucidate the intricate relationship between environmental variables and the distribution of pathogenic fungi [3].
-Such knowledge will not only contribute to our understanding of the river's ecological dynamics but also inform strategies for managing and mitigating the risks posed by these fungi to both aquatic life and the surrounding communities [4, 5].
+Such knowledge will not only contribute to our understanding of the river's ecological dynamics but also inform strategies for managing

+&lt;sup>1Faculty of Physical Planning, Urban Planning Department, University of Kufa, Najaf, Iraq and mitigating the risks posed by these fungi to both aquatic life and the surrounding communities [4, 5].

-3 Department of Physics, Faculty of Science, University of Kufa, Najaf, Iraq
+&lt;sup>2Department of Geography, Faculty of Arts, University of Kufa, Najaf, Iraq